Learning objectives:

 6. Create connections for the “back” button

-Repeat this process once more to create a connection from the back button we created at the bottom-left of each screen.
-So the back button on the Photo page will link back to the Photo stream, and the Photo stream will link back to the login screen.
-This is pretty rudimentary functionality for a back button, but it will help to give your users a feel for how they will move around the app.
+Repeat this process once more to create a connection from the “Home” icon we created in the nav bar to the Photo Stream page.
+This is pretty rudimentary functionality, but it will give your users a feel for how they will move around the app.

 We’ve got time today to create one extra screen.
-This gives us an opportunity to practice moving between the Design and Prototype tabs in the Inspector, and to get a feel for managing our prototype connections while adding to the app design.
+This gives us an opportunity to practice moving between the Design and Prototype tabs in the Properties panel and to get a feel for managing our prototype connections while adding to the app design.

-1. Duplicate your Photo page Frame by selecting that Frame and hitting D (Mac), or CtrlD (PC).
-Did you notice that when you duplicated the Frame, the connection from the back button was also carried across to the new Frame?
+Duplicate your Photo Post Frame by selecting that Frame and hitting [[⌘]][[D]] (Mac) or [[Ctrl]][[D]] (PC).
+Did you notice that when you duplicated the Frame, the connection from the “home” button was also carried across to the new Frame?
 Any connections that originate from the duplicated Frame will also be copied over.
 This can save work, but it can also create problems if the connections aren’t updated where necessary.

-Have a go at doing this independently, but if you get stuck, check out the reference file linked to at the end of today’s tutorial.
+Beyond that, you’ll need text boxes, lines, ellipses, and some columns to help distribute these elements properly.
+Have a go at this independently, but if you get stuck, check out the sample file linked at the end of today’s tutorial.

-• The hamburger button on the Photo page, linking to the Menu screen
+1. The profile icon button on the Photo Stream, linking to the Profile Frame

-• The hamburger button on the Menu screen, linking back to the Photo page
+2. The profile icon button on the Photo Post, linking to the Profile Frame

 You can launch your prototype by hitting the “Present” button at the top-right of the Figma interface.
 Do this now to check that all your connections are working as planned!

 Note that in the latest version of Figma, it’s possible to present your prototype in a device container.
-While in the “Prototype” tab, select “iPhone 8” from under the “Device”.
+While in the “Prototype” tab, select “iPhone SE” from the dropdown in the “Device” section.
 Then, simply click the “Present” button again!
 One of the advantages of using a simulation like this is that it gives a more accurate experience of the size and scale of screen elements.

 That’s the end of Day 5!
-Remember to save today’s work to your Version History.
-It might feel like we’ve been taking baby steps, but you’ve already learned heaps about Figma’s interface, its core set of functions, and the principles of how to build prototypes.
-Tomorrow, we’ll consolidate all of those skills by converting this design to a tablet or desktop version.
+It might feel like we’ve been taking baby steps, but you’ve already learned tons about Figma’s interface, its core set of functions, and the principles of building a prototype.
+Tomorrow, we’ll consolidate all of those skills by converting this design to a tablet or desktop-sized version.

 Today’s bonuses